ava-labs/avalanchego/snow/engine/snowman/block/README.md

 State sync promises to dramatically cut down a VM bootstrapping time by allowing to directly download and verify a VM state, rather than rebuilding it by re-processing all blocks history.

 Avalanche's approach to state sync leaves most of state sync specifics to each VM, to allow maximal flexibility.
 However Avalanche engine plays a well defined role in selecting and validating `state summaries`, which are the state sync *seeds* used by a VM to kickstart its syncing process.
-Also Avalanche engine supports completion of state syncing by safely downloading some data needed to seamlessly integrate state syncing with normal engine and VM operations.

 In this brief document, we clarify Avalanche engine role in state sync, the promises it makes and the requirements it imposes to any VM implementing state sync.